A2osX/A2osX/.Docs/Command Guide.md

 | ---- |
 | LOGIN |

 LOGIN is a system process for A2osX that authenticates users against the A2osX User Database stored in ./ETC/PASSWD.
-Once a user is authenicated, LOGIN then loads the SH (./BIN/SH) process passing it the PROFILE script found in the users Home directory.
+Once a user is authenticated, LOGIN then loads the SH (./BIN/SH) process passing it the PROFILE script found in the users Home directory.

 ### NETWORKD